Igor Kastyukevich: Biografy

 In 2003 he started working in the sports development department of the Ministry of Youth Policy, Sports and Tourism of Saratov Oblast.
 He left the post to become the head of the combat sports center in Saratov Oblast.

 From 2008 to 2011, he headed the Saratov Children's and Youth Sports School in martial arts.

 In 2011–2020, he headed the National Aikido Council of Russia.

 In 2017, he was appointed the head of the department of Youth Projects of the All-Russia People's Front.
-Since September 2021, he has served as deputy of the 8th State Duma.